-Whistles conquers the 'middle market' of British womenswear While Marks & Spencer announced a 6.8% drop of general sales last month, another corner of the British high street has been quietly flourishing.
+Whistles conquers the 'middle market' of British womenswear | Fashion While Marks & Spencer announced a 6.8% drop of general sales last month, another corner of the British high street has been quietly flourishing.
 Whistles, the clothing brand set up by Lucille Lewin in the 1980s, announced this week that it had bought back the majority of its shares from the Icelandic government, a move which has underlined its growing strength.
 Whistles, which has been independent since parting ways with the retail group Mosaic in 2008, has gone from strength to strength despite a tough economic climate.
 Sales were up 13% in 2011 and there was "consistent double digit like for like sales growth," this year, according to a company statement.
 Whistles is also the bestselling premium high street brand on Asos, the online retailer.
 This success is largely due to Jane Shepherdson, the influential retail visionary who became chief executive at Whistles, after eight years as brand director at Topshop, in 2008.

 Women's Clothing | Fashion & Designer Clothing £85.00 £95.00 £95.00 £130.00 £110.00 £95.00 £120.00 £120.00 £130.00 £110.00 £95.00 The rise of the high-end street: Zara, Whistles and Cos pioneer a new age for our high-street | Fashion Like Countryfile and a £1.30 sandwich from dear old M&S (you know the one), the lure of the great British high street is its delicious familiarity.
 As shoppers with depleted bank balances dancing in our eyes, we head to our favourite multi-faceted fashion mecca to buy the clothes we love at the prices we expect.
 Surprises — pleasant or otherwise — are few and far between.
 But change is afoot.
 This season a coat — reversible, cut from Merino leather and with a price tag of an eye-watering £699 — nestles quietly among the £100 Crombies.
 At Whistles, offering a slightly more high-end approach to fashion has long been an occupation — £175 dresses are a regular in the store’s womenswear remit — but this season it’s Whistles’ most bank-busting pieces that are causing the greatest stir.
 The rise of the high-end high street has a lot to do with a change in behaviour among typically luxury consumers — particularly in Britain.
 Reuse content

 Why it’s time fashion ditched its ‘tribal’ inspirations On Tuesday, Valentino caused controversy with a show inspired by “wild, tribal Africa” that featured a cast of largely white models wearing bone necklaces and cornrow hairstyles, hitting the runway to the sound of bongos.
 “Please tell me that there are African Americans modeling in Valentino’s African line,” wrote one Twitter user, pointing out the questionable decision of choosing a line up of fair-skinned girls for a collection supposed to embody “modern day African grace” (only 8 of the show’s almost 90 looks were given to models of colour).
 With cultural appropriation being one of this year’s biggest talking points – thanks to the likes of Amandla Stenberg, the Dazed cover star and Hunger Games actress who went viral with a video entitled Don't Cash Crop My Cornrows, it seemed a risky move, even if done out of cluelessness rather than malice.
 Of course, Valentino are far from the first fashion house to get inspired by Africa.